 This blue cheese potato salad recipe is loaded with the tangy creaminess you expect from a potato salad but with an incredible blue cheese and bacon twist.
-We used Greek yogurt instead of mayo so the blue cheese could shine.
+I used Greek yogurt instead of mayo so the blue cheese could shine.
 And loaded it with chives and parsley for the most delicious cookout side dish around.

 This post may include affiliate links.
 Please read my disclosure policy.

 - Bacon- You want super crispy bacon.
 Avoid any varieties that are sweet, maple-flavored, etc. Remember cooking bacon for a recipe is not the same as cooking to eat on its own.
 You want it a tad crispier.
-You probably should cook a few extra pieces so you won't eat all the ingredients while you are waiting for the potatoes to cool.

 - Celery- Make sure it is fresh and crispy to give the potato salad a nice crunch.